 - 1/2 pound shiitake or crimini mushrooms, stems removed, and sliced into 1/4-inch slices Add to list

 - 1/4 pound feta cheese, crumbled Add to list

 Crack eggs into a large mixing bowl.
 Add milk, salt and pepper and whisk until thoroughly combined.

-Heat olive oil over medium heat in a medium cast-iron skillet or other ovenproof skillet.
+Heat olive oil over medium heat in a cast-iron skillet or other ovenproof skillet.
 Add leeks and sauté until they begin to soften, 5 to 8 minutes.
-Add mushrooms.
-Continue to sauté until mushrooms have released their fluid and are soft, another 5 to 8 minutes.
+Add mushrooms; continue to sauté until mushrooms have released their fluid and are soft, another 5 to 8 minutes.

-Pour egg mixture over the sautéed vegetables and stir to combine.
+Pour egg mixture over sautéed vegetables and stir to combine.
 Allow to cook on the stovetop for 3 to 4 minutes.
-Sprinkle feta over the top of eggs, pushing cheese into the egg mixture so it is submerged.
+Sprinkle feta over the top of eggs, pushing cheese into egg mixture so it is submerged.

 Place in the oven and bake for 15 minutes.
 The top of the frittata should be golden yellow and a toothpick inserted in the center should come out clean.